zlataovce/plshelp/docs/apidocs.md

  - sbw_wrongshop: A boolean exclusive to ScreamingBedWars, indicating if the shop.yml is configured wrongly, can be true of false
  - cracked_plugins: A boolean indicating if the server is running cracked plugins
  - java_version: A string indicating the Java version of the server (can be 8, 11, 14+ or null)
+ - offline_mode: A boolean indicating if the server is running in offline mode, can be true or false (defaults to false)

 ## /api/v2